meg768/homebridge-telldus-tellstick-duo/README.md

 This module uses the NPM module https://www.npmjs.com/package/telldus instead of the **tdtool** command.
 Currently, it only supports switch devices.

+## Installation

+First, make sure you have the necessary components to install the **telldus** module.
+Please refer to https://www.npmjs.com/package/telldus for this.

+Secondly, install Homebridge.
+See https://www.npmjs.com/package/homebridge for more information.
+Then install this plugin.

+    $ sudo install homebridge-telldus-tellstick-duo -g

+Configure your **~/homebridge/config.json** with the following platform.

 ## ~/homebridge/config.json

     {